What you need to know before you come to Camosun

 Four weeks before you arrive

 - Have you received your confirmation for your study permit from the immigration and arranged your travel to Victoria?
-Contact International Admissions to confirm and also to arrange for your GuardMe medical insurance prior to leaving your home country.
-The cost is $2/day and you will need it for your first three months in Canada.
+Please inform International Admissions.

 - Plan to transfer your money to Victoria, but be sure to carry some money with you.